hyperledger-archives/grid-rfcs/text/0000-core-subteam.md

 [reference-level-explanation]: #reference-level-explanation

-In order to achieve the long-term architectural consistency, membership in the Core team should consist of individuals who have a fairly long history with the project.
+In order to achieve the long-term architectural consistency, membership in the Grid Core team should consist of individuals who have a fairly long history with the project.
 For the subteam to be able to properly evaluate RFCs or decisions with the proper context, the subteam membership should consist of members who have a working knowledge of the existing code and/or overall existing architecture.

-Therefore, the initial membership of the Core subteam is made up of Root team members who are Grid maintainers and/or are have a history of providing input into Grid technical issues:
+Therefore, the initial membership of the Grid Core subteam is made up of Grid Root team members who are Grid maintainers and/or are have a history of providing input into Grid technical issues:

 - @vaporos, Shawn Amundson, team lead
 - @peterschwarz, Peter Schwarz